-Susan’s back story is a long one that spans 65 years, so this is a brief introduction about why I keep this website online.
-Thanks for visiting and it is my wish that you find some measure of corroboration of your own story through mine.
+I appreciate your interest in reading my back story.
+However, it’s a long one that spans 65 years, so this is a brief introduction about why I keep this website online.
+But first, thanks for visiting and please know that it’s my wish that you find some measure of corroboration of your own story through mine.
 It’s important for people to know that they’re not alone, even when they are physically alone.
-I call this Susan’s back story but we all have our stories – don’t we?
+I call this Susan’s back story but we all have our stories – right?

 Spiritual connections or whatever language you use to describe the connections we feel between each other even when we’re not together are something I’ve become more aware of as I grow older.
 That’s basically what this site and my life is about today which is to connect to my surroundings on a more organic and spiritual level.